nstack-io/android-sdk/README.md

 ### ⚒ Configuration
  In order to use NStack SDK you have to initilize and configure it first.

-In order to connect your NStack API with your application you will need `ApplicationId`, `REST API Key`.
+In order to connect NStack API with your application you will need `ApplicationId`, `REST API Key`.
 For more information how to get these keys checkout our  [Getting Start Guide](https://nstack-io.github.io/documentation/docs/guides/getting-started.html).

 Put these keys as meta-data in your `AndroidManifest.xml` like so:
 ```xml